SamuelJansen/Swagger-Integration-Tests/README.md

 # Swagger Integration Tests

-Swagger helper for integration tests
+A Swagger helper for integration tests